SaveWatt/NAUEnergyDashboard/README.md

 # The Northern Arizona University Energy Dashboard

 ## Overview
-Our sponsors are looking to make the most of NAU’s energy data.
 This project is sponsored by Jonathan Heitzinger and Dr. Truong Nghiem.
 Together they are looking to develop a web-based system which analyzes and elegantly presents NAU’s building operation data.
 They hope to create a product that impacts campus-wide sustainability.
 To facilitate the collection and analyzation of NAU’s energy data, we are developing the NAU Energy Dashboard.

 The NAU Energy Dashboard is a comprehensive web-based application which can retrieve, graphically display, export, and run basic analytics on NAU’s collected data.
 We plan to simplify the existing process with a tool that abstracts away the complexities that stifle current research efforts.
 Our users would like the NAU Energy Dashboard to: